Eugenia Volodina: Further recognition, 2002-present

 In 2002 the photographer Steven Meisel noticed Volodina and featured her on the cover of Vogue Italia.
 This cover launched her career, Volodina then was given the nickname "Zhenya" which is known and Zhenial (genius).

 In the same year Volodina took part in the same Gucci campaign as the fellow supermodel Natalia Vodianova and got to open the Gucci fall/winter show in Milan.

 Volodina was also photographed by photographers such as Patrick Demarchelier, Irving Penn and Steven Klein.

-Since 2002, Volodina has poseded with numerous fashion magazines such as Vanity Fair, Elle, Vogue, -I-D, Harper's Bazaar, and Numero.
+Since 2002, Volodina has posed with numerous fashion magazines such as Vanity Fair, Elle, Vogue, i-D, Harper's Bazaar, and Numero.

 Her runway credits include many top fashion houses and designers.